- Online: February, July

 AQF level 7 bachelor degree in health or closely related discipline; or At least 5 years’ experience in a health profession

 Learn how to identify, control, eliminate and eradicate disease outbreaks.
-You will gain advanced knowledge in infectious disease epidemiology, infection control, the interaction of human and animal health, and environmental factors.
+You will gain advanced knowledge in infectious disease epidemiology, infection control, the interaction of environmental factors and human and animal health.

 Apply your theoretical knowledge to real-life scenarios, including resourcing limitations you may encounter in some national and international settings.

 Enhance your qualifications and be equipped to combat current and future pandemics.
 Graduate Certificate of Communicable Disease graduates benefit from the research-rich environment of tropical expertise at JCU.

 JCU Graduate Certificate of Communicable Disease Control graduates have specialist knowledge to help identify and adequately respond towards communicable disease outbreaks, including pandemics.

 Graduates work as communicable disease specialists in a wide range of national and international organisations in multidisciplinary teams, including Ministries of Health, international relief agencies, hospitals, aged-care facilities and local public health units.